 - CT scans and/or ultrasound

-Generally the surgeon may start with a laparoscopic technique and may need to shift to an open surgery technique also depends on the patient’s condition and will be done for patient’s safety.
+Generally, the surgeon may start with a laparoscopic technique and may need to shift to an open surgery technique also depends on the patient’s condition and will be done for the patient’s safety.

 The appendix will be removed through an incision in the lower right abdomen.